I am Allison Ringness, a librarian in progress.

 I decided I wanted to become a librarian when I was eight, and although there was a brief period where archaeologist seemed more appealing, I never truly changed my mind.
 It took me a while to complete grade school and all that, but in 2010, I graduated from University of Arizona with my Master’s in Library Science (with a Bachelor’s in, what else, Anthropology.).
 My initial plan to study preservation and work in Special Collections was sideswiped in my first library class by a stellar guest lecture by Peter Botticelli, then head of the Digital Information Management certificate at University of Arizona, and I completed my graduate certificate in Digital Information Management in 2012.

-I am very excited to have joined Kansas State University Libraries as the Digital Initiatives Librarian.
-There I lead digital projects, write policy, and manage the Digital Initiatives Unit.
+Most recently, I served Kansas State University Libraries as the Digital Initiatives Librarian.
+There I led digital projects, wrote policy, and managed the Digital Initiatives Unit.